Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

 * Clone down your newly changed and smaller forked or cloned ISLE project directory again to ensure that the repositiory is smaller to a location of your choice.
 - Remove all previous larger size versions of your forked or cloned ISLE project directory.
 You can now delete the `ISLE_140_GIT_CLEANUP` directory and its contents.
 * Work from the newly resized and smaller forked or cloned ISLE project directory.
+  * As needed re-clone and redeploy projects on locals, staging and production servers.

 ### Git cleanup process - Steps

 * Open up a terminal